-CLASS DATES PREPARATION 1 A01/G01: Sep 18 A02/G02: Sep 21 Topic: Why do organizations exist?
-Read Class 1 readings on UM Learn Skim-read the Valve employee handbook Prepare the Valve case 2 A01/G01: Sep 25 A02/G02: Sep 28 Topic: Changing culture with people and processes Read Class 2 readings on UM Learn Prepare the General Mills Canada case 3 A01/G01: Oct 16 A02/G02: Oct 5 Topic: How do we motivate others and ourselves?
-Goals, motivation, compensation and rewards Read Class 3 readings on UM Learn.
-Submit your leadership self-assessment Prepare the Volkswagen case Note that the University is closed for Thanksgiving on Monday, October 9th.
-4 A01/G01: Oct 23 A02/G02: Oct 12 Topic: How do we fail, learn, and improve?
-Feedback and appraisal, learning, and change.
-Read Class 4 readings on UM Learn.
-Prepare the IQMetrix case

-CLASS DATES PREPARATION 5 A01/G01: Oct 30 A02/G02: Oct 19 Topic: How do we make work more meaningful?
+CLASS DATES PREPARATION 1 A01 Sep 16 A02 Sep 18 Topic: Why do organizations exist? · Read Class 1 readings on UM Learn (note that you just need to give the Valve handbook a very quick skim, not a detailed read).
+Prepare the Valve case 2 A01 Sep 23 A02 Sep 25 Topic: Changing culture with people and processes 7.02.05p 20 Read Class 2 readings on UM Learn Prepare the General Mills Canada case Sign up for your hotseat week on UM Learn Choose a group 'one more insight' week on UM Learn University closed Sep 30 in recognition of National Day for Truth and Reconciliation 3 A01 Oct 7 A02 Oct 2 Topic: How do we set goals and motivate ourselves and others?
+7102 001 2 Read Class 3 readings on UM Learn.
+Submit your leadership self-assessment Prepare the Tractors Inc. case University closed Oct 14 in recognition of Thanksgiving Day 4 A01 Oct 21 A02 Oct 9 Topic: How do we give and receive feedback?
+7.02 5305 Read Class 4 readings on UM Learn.
+Prepare the Allen & Overy case 5 A01 Oct 28 A02 Oct 16 Topic: How do we make work more meaningful?
 Engagement, job crafting, and meaningful work Read Class 5 readings on UM Learn.
-Prepare the Tessei case 6 A01/G01: Nov 6 A02/G02: Oct 26 Topic: How do we influence others?
+Prepare the Tessei case

+CLASS DATES PREPARATION 6 A01 Nov 4 A02 Oct 23 Topic: How do we influence others?
 Power, politics, leadership, and upward influence.
 Read Class 5 readings on UM Learn.
-Prepare the Tim at Torngat case (UM Learn) 7 A01/G01: Nov 20 A02/G02: Nov 2 Submit your group case video/deck on UM Learn before class Topic: How do we make organizational life kinder?
+Prepare the Tim at Torngat case (UM Learn) University closed Nov 11 in recognition of Thanksgiving Day No classes Nov 12-15 (Fall term break) 7 A01 Nov 18 A02 Oct 30 Topic: How do we make organizational life kinder?
 Managing incivility and mistreatment at work.
 Read Class 7 readings on UM Learn Prepare the Blizzard-Activison case

-Note: No classes during the fall break (November 13 th through 17 th).
-8 G01: Nov 27 G02: Nov 9 Topic: How do we create and claim value in negotiations?
+8 A01 Nov 25 A02 Nov 6 Topic: How do we create and claim value in negotiations?
 Basics of integrative and distributive negotiation Read Class 8 readings on UM Learn.
-No case prep required - case distributed in class 9 G01: Dec 4 G02: Nov 23 Topic: How do we make more effective decisions?
+No case prep required - case distributed in class 9 A01 Dec 2 A02 Nov 20 Topic: How do we make more effective decisions?
 Effective problem formulation and group decision-making.
 Read Class 9 readings on UM Learn.
-Upload your case proof of purchase to UM Learn before class No case prep required - case distributed in class 10 G01: Dec 11 G02: Nov 30 Topic: How do we promote ethicality and avoid ethical lapses?
+Upload your case proof of purchase to UM Learn before class No case prep required - case distributed in class 10 A01 Dec 9 A02 Nov 27 Topic: How do we promote ethicality and avoid ethical lapses?
 Social responsibility, ethical dilemmas, and 'bounded ethicality' Read Class 10 readings on UM Learn.
-Prepare Agnico Eagle Mines EXAM Final exam scheduled for December 13 6pm - 9pm.
+Prepare Agnico Eagle Mines EXAM Dec 13 Final exam scheduled by the MBA office